Medical Coding and Billing Specialist – Online Certificate Program

 - Prior to HIT 103 Internship, the student is to successfully complete all requirements of the clinical site for student internship.
 This may include: Physical examination, rubella titer, rubeola titer, varicella titer, drug screening, etc. Students will be responsible for the cost associated with any of these clinical site requirements.
 Internship sites may require criminal background checks.
 Applicants need to be aware that any history of misdemeanor and/or felony conviction or past abuse may make them ineligible to meet internship requirements and therefore not be able to complete the certificate program.

 - The instructor will work with the clinical sites to secure internship placement at an inpatient hospital setting for each student.
 While every effort will be made to find a clinical site in the students´ geographic area, this may not be feasible due to facility availability and the amount of students needing placement.
 If a student is unable to complete their internship either based on availability, traveling distance, etc., this may inhibit the completion of the certificate program.
 Students will be responsible for travel, housing, medical care and any other internship-related costs.

 GCC reserves the right to revise these requirements as needed.
 Please consult the program director at extension 245 or AngelaK@gogebic.edu for updated materials on program requirements.

 Gogebic Community College is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools, www.ncacihe.org.
 (312) 263-0456, 30 North LaSalle Street, Suite 2400, Chicago, Illinois 60602-2504.

 Courses required for Medical Coding and Billing Certificate

-(This program may also be taken over a longer time period)
+(program may be taken over a longer time span if desired)